Squirrels at the Feeder

 The most common way people get bitten by a bat is when they try to catch a bat by grabbing it in their hands.
 This typically happens when a bat gets trapped inside a house and a clumsy homeowner tries to handle the situation.
 Other instances of bites occur when people are handling or trying to release a sick bat they found on the ground.

-Bats are associated with dangerous diseases such as rabies and that scares the heck out of people.
-To be fair, the Center for Disease Control says that most cases of rabies in humans between 1997 to 2006 so it is understandable that people are concerned.
+Bats are associated with dangerous or deadly diseases such as rabies and that scares the heck out of people.
+To be fair, the Center for Disease Control says that most cases of rabies in humans between 1997 to 2006 are from bats so it is understandable that people are concerned.

 Bats can carry other diseases than rabies.
 Regardless of what disease people are concerned about the overarching guidance is the same: